 TRUCK DRIVER AT FAULT IN ACCIDENT – INJURY COMPENSATION LAWYERS

 A Little Falls man died from injuries sustained in a single-vehicle accident in Eden Prairie at about 7 a.m.
 Saturday, Nov.
-6. According to the Minnesota State Patrol, Mark Edward Batters, 58, was heading south in a semi-truck hauling potatoes on Interstate 494, near Valley View Road, when it drifted onto the right shoulder and into the ditch.
+6. According to the Minnesota State Patrol, the man was heading south in a semi-truck hauling potatoes on Interstate 494, near Valley View Road.
+His truck then drifted onto the right shoulder and into the ditch.
 The 2013 Peterbilt truck rolled over, coming to rest on its roof.
 Semi trucks are built with many safety features.
 However, the drivers do not always take advantage of them.

-No cause of the crash was listed in the State Patrol report.
-It stated that Batters was wearing a seatbelt, and it was unknown if alcohol was a factor.
+The State Patrol report did not list a cause of the crash.
+It states that the man was wearing a seatbelt, and it was unknown if alcohol was a factor.
 The truck’s airbag did not deploy.
-The State Patrol was assisted by the Hennepin County Sheriff’s Office and the Eden Prairie police and fire departments.
+The State Patrol was assisted by the Hennepin County Sheriff’s Office and the Eden Prairie police and fire department.

 TRUCK ACCIDENTS IN EDEN PRAIRIE

 Although this case was tragic for the truck driver, at least no one else was injured.
 There are trucks going through Eden Prairie every day.
 At the same time, Eden Prairie is a suburb with mostly residential housing.
-The truck could have easily hit a car when the truck driver lost control of his vehicle.
+The truck could have hit a car when the driver lost control.